 By Stephen Hudson.
-Last Updated 6th March 2024.
+Last Updated 22nd September 2025.
 In this whiplash injury claim guide, we’ll answer the question “how can I prove I have whiplash?”
 Here, you will find information and advice on the key steps to making a valid whiplash claim.
 It covers the legal process of making a claim as well as the common causes and symptoms of whiplash.
-It also addresses whether whiplash symptoms can be delayed and how much you compensation may be offered if you make a successful claim.
+It also addresses whether whiplash symptoms can be delayed and some frequently asked questions about compensation.

 If you would like to speak to an advisor about the process of claims for whiplash injuries, then you can contact our advisors.
 You can call Legal Expert on 0800 073 8804, or you can reach us online using either our contact form or our live chat service.